OKW Is OK With Javelin

 They provide enclosures for electronics to many industry sectors, including health and medical applications, measuring and control, mechanical engineering, automotive, heating, security, and energy.
 At one stage they supplied the voting control boxes for the TV show Who Wants To Be A Millionaire.

-METCASE’s metal products are manufactured at their factory in Fareham, and they often need to modify the injection molded products they import from ROLEC in Germany, Teko from Italy, and American company Serpac, along with those from their parent company OKW in Germany.
+METCASE’s metal products are manufactured at their factory in Fareham, and they often need to modify the injection moulded products they import from ROLEC in Germany, Teko from Italy, and American company Serpac, along with those from their parent company OKW in Germany.

 They have used Javelin and its forerunner, Jobshop, for more than 20 years, currently running the 2017 release.
 “We updated our entire I.T. system in 2011, and now that we’ve also made a sea change to meet Javelin’s SQL database requirement, our philosophy is to work with the latest releases.”

 All shop floor operations for manufacturing the METCASE enclosures are controlled with Javelin.
 The blanks are cut on two Murata Wiedermann CNC punch presses and then folded on Amada press brakes.
 Each part has a Javelin job card detailing every operation and drawing records.
-But before that stage, the software’s powerful MRP system comes into play, providing precize control of all supply operations, addressing minimum stock levels and showing exactly what components they need to make.
+But before that stage, the software’s powerful MRP system comes into play, providing precise control of all supply operations, addressing minimum stock levels and showing exactly what components they need to make.

 Everything moving through the shop floor has a Works Order.
 “For example, when we make METCASE enclosures, each individual component has its own Javelin WO for manufacturing, material required, routing and processing.
 And a top level WO brings in the kitting and puts it into stock.”